lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 ```
 ## Downloading and cleaning data

-Data on all road accidents in South Australia is provided the *South Australian Government Data Directory*.

-To download the data for the following analysis, either go to <a href="https://data.sa.gov.au/data/dataset/road-crash-data">their website</a>
-and download `road-crashes-in-sa-2014-16.zip`, unzip it and import `2016_DATA_SA_Crash.csv` or run this code from within `R`:
+To download the data for the following analysis, either go to the <a href="https://data.sa.gov.au/data/dataset/road-crash-data">South Australian Government Data Directory's website</a> and download `road-crashes-in-sa-2014-16.zip` manually, unzip it and import `2016_DATA_SA_Crash.csv` or run this code directly in `R`:

 ```r
 # Download, unzip and import data on road crashes in 2016